webguru103/smooch-docs/pages/docs/index.md

 #### **TODO** Row of logos here

-Web Chat, iOS SDK, Android SDK, Messenger, WeChat, Telegram, LINE, Twilio, E-Mail
+Web Chat, iOS SDK, Android SDK, Messenger, WeChat, Telegram, LINE, Viber, Twilio, E-Mail

 The Smooch Conversation Cloud allows you to take full advantage of the range of structured and rich message types these channels have to offer, all through one consistent and easy-to-use API.
 When new features are released by the channels, Smooch [stays up to date **(TODO)**](#feature-support-guarantee) and helps you take advantage of the new functionality with little or no changes to your existing code.